variadico/noti/docs/noti.md

     this message.
     This must be a Twilio phone number that you own, formatted with a '+' and country code, e.g. +16175551212 (E.164 format)

+GCHAT

+appurl
+	This parameter determines the Google Chat Webhook URL

+template
+	This parameter is the golang template used for producing the message text.
+It can include the title and message.

 ```

 ## Examples